FabienRoger/WInfoForTwitter/README.md

 1. Download the server forlder
 2. Download the Wikipedia cleaned dataset at <a href="https://www.lateral.io/resources-blog/the-unknown-perils-of-mining-wikipedia">https://www.lateral.io/resources-blog/the-unknown-perils-of-mining-wikipedia</a>
 3. Create an empty "server.db" file next to server.py
-4. Generate the embeddings for the sentences of Wikipedia by running the following command :
+4. Generate the embeddings for the sentences of Wikipedia by running the following command:
 ```
 $ python generator.py
 ```
-5. Run the server by running the following command :
+5. Run the server by running the following command:
 ```
 $ python server.py
 ```